aaroneast1/gitbook-test/chapter_1.md

 some text goes here...

-Putting more content to see how this works when I want to edit it.

-More rubbish content here.
+More rubbish stuff goes here.
 This is just a test, writing complete rubbish.
 More rubbish

+This is some other content.

+Putting more content to see how this works when I want to edit it.

 * Rubbish point 1
 * Rubbish point 2